Yohannes19/Yohannes19/README.md

-   -🌱I’m curently studying Erasmus Mundus Masters Program in Geospatial Technolgoesies -👯I’m looking to collaborate on any geospatial/geoscience open source projects
+   -🌱I’m curently studying Erasmus Mundus Masters Program in Geospatial Technolgoesies -👯I’m looking to collaborate on any geospatial/geoscience open source projects and looking for job/internship as well for web developr position
+  - 📫 How to reach me: i am avialble on the above mentioned social links

 </div>